basho-labs/riak-mesos-legacy/docs/HTTP-API.md

 intelligence to be built into Riak client libraries, a small `Director` application can run alongside HAProxy as well as the client application.

-The Director will communicate with the Control Frame via Zookeeper and the Control Frame will keep the Director up to date with Riak cluster changes.
+The Director will communicate with the HTTP API via Zookeeper to keep up to date with Riak cluster changes.
 The Director in turn will update a local HAProxy configuration with the currently known Riak node ip addresses.

 This way, the entire Riak cluster is accessible to client applications by communicating through the local HAProxy.

 ### API Requirements

-The Control Frame must provide an external API with the following functionality:
+The HTTP API must provide an external API with the following functionality:

 #### Cluster Management